railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

         To create the above products, duplicate existing ones, such as Side Panel and Wood 2mm.

-To describe how to assemble this cabinet, you define a bill of materials for each intermediate product and for the final cabinet assembly.
-These are given by the table below.
-You can start from the demo data and complete them according to the specifications below.
+To describe how this cabinet should be assembled, you define a bill of materials for each intermediate product and for the final cabinet assembly.
+These are shown in the tables below.
+You can start from the demo data and complete them according to the specifications.

 .. table:: Bill of Materials for 1 SHE100 Unit (already defined)